 Other relevant Polish Saturday School in Brighton & Hove policies, instructions and guidance

 This policy should be implemented in conjunction with other policies, instructions and guidance.

-This policy was formally adopted by the Chair of The Parents Association of Polish Saturday School in Brighton & Hove on 16 March 2018 and will be reviewed annually.
+This policy was formally adopted by the Chair of The CIO Polish Saturday School in Brighton & Hove on 16 March 2018 and will be reviewed annually.

 Child Protection Guidelines and Action Plan

-The Parents Association of Polish Saturday School in Brighton &Hove will ensure that everyone who is involved in the organisation, including children, is aware of the existence of the Safeguarding and Child Protection Policy and knows where to
+The CIO Polish Saturday School in Brighton & Hove will ensure that everyone who is involved in the organisation, including children, is aware of the existence of the Safeguarding and Child Protection Policy and knows where to

 find the name and contact details of the Child Protection Representative.

 All volunteers will be subject to a careful selection process which includes a DBS.
 They will be supported with appropriate training where necessary to ensure that they are able to recognise symptoms of abuse and will be given a copy of the Safeguarding and Child Protection Policy and made aware of the procedures to be followed where abuse is suspected or alleged.